 A sharp eye and a super brain: how AI is set to transform machine vision

 Though interchangeably used by some, machine vision and artificial intelligence play a very different role.
-Combined, they are capable of achieving greatness for industrial operations – in particular for those where quality is made up by a complex system of rules and subtleties.
+Combined, they are capable of achieving great things for industrial operations – in particular for those where quality is made up by a complex system of rules and subtleties.

 Machine vision is not a new technology; in fact, it has been around since the 1930s.
-Technology that preceded modern-day machine vision even dates back to early Egyptian optical lens systems (700 BC!) and the introduction of punched paper cards in 1801 (Joseph Marie Jacquard, for the automation of weaving intricate patterns).
+Technology that preceded modern-day machine vision even dates back to early Egyptian optical lens systems (700 BC!) and the introduction of punched paper cards in 1801.
 More recently, the application of machine vision found its purpose in straightforward manufacturing tasks where image capturing was linked to some form of software, and possibly robotics for the performance of a simple, repetitive task.

 About machine vision